by-student-2017/RASPA2-tutorial/Tutorial/mol/MOFFUSION_v1.0.0_Ubuntu20.04_WSL2_setup/README.md

 - **Technical Background**: Uses Signed Distance Functions (SDF) to precisely control pore morphology during generation.
 - **Output**: Saved in `./samples/Demo_pore_crafting`.
 - **Note**: SDF-based control enables the creation of complex pore structures that are difficult to achieve with traditional models.
+- **code**: MOFFUSION.cond_sdf(ngen=20, sdf_profile="cylindrical pore with 1.5 [nm] diameter")
+  The only things you can control are the SDF-based pore description and the number of structures generated.
+sdf_profile: textual or parametric description of desired pore shape and size
+ngen: number of structures generated

 ---